Canonical Correlation Forests: Background

 Oblique decision trees (ODTs) extend classical decision trees by splitting using linear combinations of the available features.
-Some algorithms such as OC1 \cite{murthy1994OC1} attempt to directly optimize for the hyperplane representing the best partition, while others, such as functional trees \cite{gama2004functional} and QUEST \cite{loh1997QUEST}, carry out a linear discriminant analysis (LDA) to find a projection which optimizes some discriminant criterion and then search over possible splits in this projected space.
-Although ODTs generally produce better results than single axis aligned trees, existing algorithms suffer from a number of common issues, such as a failure to effectively deal with multiple classes, numerical instability or significant increase in computational cost.
-Most also carry out a simplified version of Fisher's LDA \cite{fisher1936lda}, making the unnecessary assumptions that the classes are normally distributed with the same covariance.
+Some algorithms such as OC1 \citep{murthy1994OC1} attempt to directly optimize for the hyperplane representing the best split, while others, such as functional trees \citep{gama2004functional} and QUEST \citep{loh1997QUEST}, carry out a linear discriminant analysis (LDA) \citep{fisher1936lda,rao1948utilization} to find a projection which optimizes the discriminant criterion and then search over possible splits in this projected space.
+Although ODTs generally produce better results than axis aligned trees, many existing algorithms suffer from a number of common issues such as a failure to effectively deal with multiple classes, numerical instability or significant increase in computational cost compared with an axis aligned alternative.
+Many also only apply to classification problems and do not naturally extend to regression or multiple output settings.